final sydney opera house

 Updated

-In addition, the excellent tutorial videos by Boris Hajdukovic and Bruce Williams as well as the filmic faq and this thread also provide a good overview of these tools and the overall workflow.
+In addition, the excellent tutorial videos by Boris Hajdukovic and Bruce Williams as well as the filmic faq also provide a good overview of these tools and the overall workflow.

 Setup